-Local enquiries regarding the use of this PGD may be directed to your local NHSE/I Screening and Immunisation Teams.
-See area specific contacts below:
+Local enquiries regarding the use of this PGD may be directed to to your local screening and immunisation teams.
+See area-specific contacts below:

 For North East and North Cumbria Area (i.e. Northumberland, Tyne & Wear, Durham Darlington and Tees and North Cumbria) use the following: